Digital Marketing Glossary: The Ultimate Guide

 LinkedIn social media platform is being used by the 92% of B2B marketers.

 Example: WordPress.
-This software tools or web services for creating and amending the website content.
+These software tools or web services are used to create and amend the website content.

 CPC: